29th-Day/CellularAutomata/.github/readme.md

 # Cellular Automata

 The project is still in early development.
-The biggest problem for now is making CPU and CUDA work smoothly.

-TODOs until Version 1.0:

-- [x] CPU implementation
-- [ ] CUDA support
-- [x] Examples
-- [ ] Tests
-- [ ] Benchmark
-- [ ] More types supported
-- [x] More activation functions
-- [ ] >3 kernel sizes?
-- [ ] Custom state function
-- [ ] Custom kernel function
-- [ ] Activation function?
-Maybe lambda?
-- [ ] Documentation
-- [ ] Testing with clang / g++?
+However, the current version should be functional.

 <!-- (Gif?) -->

 ## TL;DR

-CellularAutomata is a simple C++ library for simulating [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton).
+CellularAutomata is a simple C++ library for simulating [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton).
 It can simulate discrete (like [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) or continuous spaces using convolutions and activations.

+## Installation

+Copy the header into an accessible include directory.
+Since CellularAutomata is a template library, no further installation is necessary.

+## Usage

+Use `#include <CellularAutomata.hpp>` in the main source file.
+All functions and classes are then available under the namespace 'CellularAutomata'.
+Examples are provided at '[example](https://github.com/29th-Day/CellularAutomata/tree/main/example)'.

+### OpenMP

+To utilize OpenMP, enable and link OpenMP when compiling the source file.
+The library uses the `#pragma omp parallel` directive when OpenMP is available.

+### CUDA

+To utilize CUDA the source file must be compiled using Nvidias NVCC compiler.
+The library uses the `__CUDACC__` macro detect when CUDA is available.

+## Documentation

+Documentation can be found on the [repository wiki page](https://github.com/29th-Day/CellularAutomata/wiki) and as comments on the respective functions.

 ## How it works

 Every cell in a cellular automaton use the *information of neighboring cells* and a *fixed set of rules* to determine their own next cell state.
 This behavior can be implemented using convolutions and activations.
+A convolution is a mathematical operation that involves overlaying a small filter on an larger array to extract features by computing the sum of element-wise products between the filter and the corresponding pixel values in the image.
+An activation function typically is an unary function which transforms the input in a non-linear way.

 The main advantage of this approach is every set of rules should be able to be implemented using these building blocks.

 ### Example: Conway's Game of Life